Single Malt vs Blended Whiskey: Understanding the Differences

 Popular Blended Whiskey Brands

-How to Enjoy Single Malt Whiskey
+How To Enjoy Single Malt Whiskey

 Enjoying single malt whiskey is a personal art.
 Use a Glencairn or tulip-shaped glass to capture the aroma.
 This lets you experience each scent.
 Many prefer a temperature just below room level for a cozy yet vibrant feel.